 Before anyone decides to dismiss the article because I’ve chosen to center it around a quote from Frozen II, allow me to start with a little story time.
 I remember sitting in the darkened theatre in November sobbing after hearing those very words because it was such a simple, yet evocative way to say that failure is giving up.
 I also remember thinking “wow, I need to write about this eventually.”
 And naturally time slipped by me then the world kind of, sort of essentially started falling apart.
 Here we are, seven months later, and I suppose there’s a reason I didn’t write something then.

 I can’t remember a time in history where something bad happened every single day the way it has in 2020.
 The brutal and blatantly racist killings of Black men and women in the hands of police offers.
-Famines, an epidemic, and genocide in Yemen.
+Famines, a pandemic, and genocide in Yemen.
 The constant and horrific threats Filipinos are facing in their own country Further attacks from Azerbaijan towards Artsakh/Armenia.
 If I list everything, this wouldn’t end.
 Oh, and let’s not forget the ongoing pandemic that’s causing incessant arguments on scientific legitimacy and face coverings invading human freedom.
 I’m an optimist, I can often find the silver lining in almost anything but accepting that things won’t get better any time soon has been my new normal.
 But that’s where “do the next right thing” comes in.

 James 2:8 states “If you really fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you are doing well.”